 DFCS' Office of Adult Services and Basic Support, Bureau of Domestic Violence, Sexual Assault, & Human Trafficking has oversight for three statewide systems: Domestic Violence Prevention & Intervention (DVPI), Partner Abuse Intervention Programs (PAIP) and Sexual Assault Prevention & Response.

 DVPI and Sexual Assault Prevention and Response are grant programs that support comprehensive community-based services to reduce the incidence of domestic and sexual violence and to ensure that survivors have access to safety, medical care, crisis support, legal advocacy, and counseling services for themselves and their significant others.
 All services are available at no charge to victims.
-The bureau provides additional access to services through the State Domestic Violence Helpline which is available 24 hours a day, 365 days per year.
+The bureau provides additional access to services through the State Domestic Violence Helpline, which is available 24 hours a day, 365 days per year.
 The bureau works closely with other state entities to improve the statewide response to violence.
 Efforts include the IDHS federally funded initiative, Envision Illinois which focuses on improving the identification and response to victims with disabilities and Deaf victims and the Improving Criminal Justice Response (ICJR) a federally funded grant administered by the Illinois Criminal Justice Information Authority.
 These two collaborative efforts bring together numerous state agencies and community partners to enhance response and services addressing domestic and sexual violence.

-Through the Emergency Solutions Grant (ESG) Program, sub-recipients may use ESG funds for five program components, which includes: street outreach, emergency shelter, homelessness prevention, rapid re-housing assistance, and Homeless Management Information System (HMIS).
+Through the Emergency Solutions Grant (ESG) Program, sub-recipients may use ESG funds for five program components, which include: street outreach, emergency shelter, homelessness prevention, rapid re-housing assistance, and Homeless Management Information System (HMIS).
 The ESG program provides funding to improve the number and quality of emergency shelters for homeless individuals and families; help operate these shelters; provide essential services to shelter residents; provide essential services necessary to reach out to unsheltered homeless people and connect them with housing and/or services; rapidly re-house homeless individuals and families; and prevent families/individuals from becoming homeless.

 DFCS' Supportive Housing Program provider will deliver supportive services to low-income persons residing in permanent housing units who are formerly homeless or at risk of becoming homeless; or to homeless persons residing in transitional facilities who are prepared to move into permanent housing as specified in the provider's program plan.
 The provider must provide case management, advocacy, and counseling.
-The Supportive Housing Program provider will adhere to requirements outlined in the Supportive Housing Statute, which is located at: 305 ILCS 5/12-4.5.
+The Supportive Housing Program provider will adhere to requirements outlined in the Supportive Housing Statute, which is located at 305 ILCS 5/12-4.5.

 The primary purpose of The Emergency Food Assistance Program (TEFAP) is to provide an emergency response to hunger.
 Foodbanks receive USDA food commodities and administrative funding from the IDHS Emergency Food Program.
 Foodbanks establish contracts with food pantries, soup kitchens, and homeless shelters to distribute USDA commodities and privately donated food to needy persons.
 The type of agencies operating food pantries and soup kitchens are usually churches, community groups, and governmental agencies such as township offices.
 Food for household use is distributed through food pantries and prepared meals are provided by soup kitchens and homeless shelters.
 Food pantries and soup kitchens rely almost exclusively on volunteer labor.